Date of Issue: 26/03/2019

-The aim of the Delivering Community Services in Partnership (DCSP) Policy is to improve outcomes for all Western Australians through a genuine partnership between Public Authorities and the not-for-profit community sector in the funding and contracting of sustainable Community Services in Western Australia.
+The aim of the Delivering Community Services in Partnership Policy (2018 revision) (DCSP Policy) is to improve outcomes for all Western Australians through a genuine partnership between public authorities, and the not-for-profit community services sector and service users in the planning, purchase and delivery of sustainable Community Services in Western Australia.

-promoting flexibility, innovation and community responsiveness in the funding or contracting of services by Public Authorities, to better meet community needs;
+- Promoting flexibility, innovation and community responsiveness to better meet community, cultural and individual needs;

-reducing "red tape", complexities and inconsistencies, and standardising terminology to clarify the dialogue between the parties; and
+- Streamlining procurement processes, reducing 'red-tape', complexities and inconsistencies, and standardising terminology to clarify the dialogue between all parties; and

-requiring that Public Authorities remain aware of Government's core desire to contract with the not-for-profit community sector in a manner that supports sustainable service delivery and recognises the importance of ongoing organisational viability.
+- Ensuring public authorities contract with the not-for-profit community services sector in a manner that supports sustainable and effective service delivery recognising the importance of ongoing organisational viability.

-The Department of Finance, Government Procurement, will provide ongoing support and oversight for the DCSP Policy and report to the Partnership Forum (the DCSP Policy owner) on the Policy's implementation and effectiveness.
+The Department of Finance, Government Procurement, provides ongoing support and oversight of the DCSP Policy.

 For further information, please refer to the DCSP Policy.